A Mini Guide to Marrakech

 1. Get lost in the Jardin Marjorelle

-If you’re looking for some tranquillity and to get away from the crowds Jardin Marjorelle is the place.
-A little pricey when it comes to gardens this place is densely planted with shady tropical trees and an impressive collection of cacti, many as tall as trees and others twisted into incredible shapes.
-I may put this off for last if you’re running short on time.
+If you’re looking for some tranquillity and to get away from the crowds escape to Jardin Marjorelle.
+The beautiful gardens are densely planted with shady tropical trees and has an impressive collection of cacti, many as tall as trees and others twisted into incredible shapes.
+I may put this off for last if you’re running short on time as it’s a little pricey for backpackers on a budget.

 1. Marvel at the carvings in the Ben Youssef Madrasa